marigold-dev/training-nft-1/README.md

 Plan of the training course :

 - NFT 1 : use FA2 nft template to understand the basics
-- NFT 2 : finish FA2 nft complete marketplace
+- NFT 2 : finish FA2 nft marketplace
 - NFT 3 : use FA2 single asset template to build another kind of marketplace
 - NFT 4 : use FA2 multi asset template to build last complex kind of marketplace